 LGC has a President who normally serves three years and a Captain who serves a one year term.
 The Captain chooses his Vice-Captain for the same year and the Vice- has the duties, among others, of organising men’s friendly matches with other clubs and certain club competitions.
 They serve the whole club but tend to play and associate mainly with the men’s section.

-Other personnel concerned in day to day organising: Captain Clive Brimmell, Handicap Secretary Mark Lane, Professional Nigel Clarke and Competitions Secretary Rod Garvey.
+Other personnel concerned in day to day organising: Captain Clive Brimmell, Handicap Secretary Mark Lane, Professional Shaun Goodwin and Competitions Secretary Rod Garvey.

 The Men’s Section welcomes juniors, seniors,those who play only social golf and those who play only competitively.